ThubelihleMthwane/alx-zero_day/0x03-git/README.md

-My second readme has been updated on github interface
+My readme has been updated on github interface